 Joint Academic Appointments: If a faculty member has a joint academic appointment with one or more promotion- and tenure-granting units, then either unit may initiate consideration for promotion and prepare the documentation.
 The appropriate documentation will be made available to the appropriate faculties of the joint academic appointment units concerned.
 The vote of each unit should be recorded in the dossier and provided to the candidate consistent with these Guidelines.
 As with all other promotion reviews, the candidate's dossier will move to the next higher level review committee regardless of whether the recommendation at a lower level was positive or negative.
 A 2/3 majority vote is required to reverse the outcome at the lower levels when a committee receives only positive or only negative recommendations from the prior levels of review.
-If a school/ college review committee or the University Review Committee receives conflicting positive and negative recommendations from the prior levels of review, the recommendation is interpreted as a negative vote for promotion and requires a 2/3 majority of the eligible voters to reverse the outcome.
-Any questions about the promotion process for joint academic appointments should be directed to the Office of Faculty Affairs.
+If a school/ college review committee or the University Review Committee receives conflicting positive and negative recommendations from the prior levels of review.
+A 2/3 majority of the eligible voters to reverse the outcome.
+Any questions about the promotion and requires a 2/3 majority of the eligible voters to reverse the outcome.
+Any questions about the promotion process for joint aca- demic appointments should be directed to the Office of Faculty Affairs.

-1) PTUs in Same School/College
+1) PTUs in Same Sch nool/College

-PTU 1 University Review Committee
+PTU 1

-PTU 2 School/College Committee
+PTU 2 School/College Committee University Review Committee

 2) PTUs in Different Schools/Colleges

-PTU 1 School/College Committee 1 University Review Committee
+PTU 1 School/College Committee 1

-PTU 2 School/College Committee 2
+PTU 2 School/College Committee 2 University Review Committee

-3) One PTU is a School/College with No Departments
+3) One PTU is a Scho pol/College with No Departments

 PTU 1

 PTU 2 School/College Committee University Review Committee

-4) Both PTUs are a School/College with No Departments
+4) Both PTUs are a S School/College with No Departments

-PTU 1 !!
+PTU 1

 PTU 2 University Review Committee